 Now, the heating element has a tiny issue like the one above where it keeps the water too warm or even evaporates it in certain temperatures outdoors.
 You will need to refill water more frequently, basically.
 Looking through other pet owners' reviews, we've noticed a couple of mentions of it not lasting more than one season.

 Find it on Amazon ($59.92)

 Unavailable on Chewy

-This is Allied Precision Industries’ stainless steel version of the above featured plastic heated pet bowl.
-It provides exactly the same functions and features of its plastic counterpart: it is thermostatically controlled, dishwasher-safe, the waterproof heating component is removable and it has a capacity of 5 quarts or 1.25 gallons.
+This is Allied Precision Industries’ stainless steel version of the above-featured plastic heated pet bowl.
+It provides exactly the same functions and features as its plastic counterpart: it is thermostatically controlled, dishwasher-safe, the waterproof heating component is removable and it has a capacity of 5 quarts or 1.25 gallons.

 - CONSERVES POWER AND ENERGY -...

 - ANTI TIP DESIGN - This heated...